 All students interested in participating in an education abroad program must submit an online application through Penn State Education Abroad by the appropriate deadline below.
 For many programs, the entire application process is online, though some programs may require paper document submission as well.
-To assist students with the process, view the detailed application instructions and an explanation of how to request an electronic recommendation.
-After applying, one of the most common questions that education abroad advisers hear from students is "Will I be accepted?"
+To assist students with the process, view the detailed application instructions, including an explanation of how to request an electronic recommendation.

 Programs offering classroom-based study only:

 - CIEE: Seoul, Arts and Sciences

 - CIEE: Warsaw, Central European Studies

 - IES: Buenos Aires, Latin American Societies and Cultures